mesur-io/post-quantum-signatures/draft-ietf-cose-dilithium.md

 The following has NOT YET been added to the "JSON Web Key Types"
 registry:

-- Name: "LWE"
+- Name: "MLWE"
-- Description: LWE family post-quantum signature algorithm key pairs
+- Description: MLWE family post-quantum signature algorithm key pairs
 - JOSE Implementation Requirements: Optional
 - Change Controller: IESG
 - Specification Document(s): Section 3.1 of this document (TBD)